(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 Back to Tunnel Toads

-A short ramble from Venture
+A introspective/speculative ramble from Venture

 Intro.